App & Browser Testing Made Easy

 • Incorrect or confusing app communication while transitioning from online to offline mode

 Offline apps are live savers for users in rural areas or people who frequently travel to remote areas and want to access their apps without any hassles.
-Apart from a geographical and network operational standpoint, offline app modes and their functionality will truly set you apart from the competition.
+Apart from a geographical and network operational standpoint, offline app modes and their functionality will set you apart from the competition.
 Think of the Google Chrome offline Dinosaur game that made waves all over.
-Simple, but highly engaging in-app experience.
+Simple but highly engaging in-app experience.

 Start App Testing in Offline Mode on Real Devices